andreventuravale/http-test/README.md

 #### Global variables

-Variables starting with @@ are held in the global scope, whether variables starting with a single @ are held in the request-scope.
+Variables starting with @@ are held in the global scope, whether variables starting with a single @ are held in the request scope.

 #### The @name meta variable